MACHAME 6 DAY CLIMB

 Start: Mweka Camp (3080 m)

 Finish: Mweka Gate (1630 m)

 Easier descent on good paths.
 The last section passes through the misty forest.

-Arriving at Kilimanjaro airport, you will be met by our transfer driver and taken to one of our recommended hotels in Moshi.
+Arriving at Kilimanjaro airport, you will be met by our transfer driver and taken to the Meru View Lodge in Usa River.
 The rest of the day will be free.
-Relax at the pool or explore the small and pretty town of Moshi.
+Relax at the pool or explore the small town of Arusha.
 Later today or tonight you will meet our operations team who will brief you on what lies ahead.

-After breakfast, you will be collected from your hotel and taken to the Kilimanjaro National Park – a 45-minute drive.
+After breakfast, you will be collected from your lodge and taken to the Kilimanjaro National Park.
 While your guide is registering, you can watch the mountain team preparing – it is always impressive ‘what’ and particularly ‘how’ everything is carried up the mountain.
 Once this is all packed up, your adventure will begin; after a few minutes you will be deep within the forest with ancient trees, ferns, mosses and black and white colobus monkeys frolicking in the treetops.
-After 5 – 6 hours you will reach – Machame Camp –situated just above the forest line at 3000m.
+After 5 – 6 hours you will reach – Machame Camp –situated just above the forest line at 3000 m.
 Arriving here, the porters have already set up your tents and warm water for washing is ready.

 Breakfast, Lunch, Dinner

 Day 2 Machame Camp (3020 m) – Shira Camp (3845 m)

 After an early morning start, the path steepens and the vegetation changes into a moorland with shrubs such as hardy Ericas.
 Today’s stage is shorter than the previous day and by mid-afternoon, you will arrive at the campsite at the Shira Plateau.
 From the camp you will have breath-taking views of the mountain and evening light on the rock face and glacier of Kibo as the sun sets.